OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ✓ Instance created at 0x2612Af3A521c2df9EAF28422Ca335b04AdF3ac66
 ```

 Let's break down what we did in the command above.
 We first chose to create an instance of the `StandaloneERC20` contract from the `@openzeppelin/contracts-ethereum-package` package we had linked before, and to create it in the local `development` network.
 We are then instructing the CLI to _initialize_ it with the initial values needed to set up our token.
 This requires us to choose the appropriate `initialize` function, and input all the required arguments.
-OpenZeppelin SDK will then atomically create and initialize the new instance in a single transaction.
+The OpenZeppelin SDK will then atomically create and initialize the new instance in a single transaction.

 We now have a working ERC20 token contract in our development network.
 We can check that the initial supply was properly allocated by using the `balance` command.
 Make sure to use the address where your ERC20 token instance was created.